Sharky1507/LLM-Powered-Data-Analyst/README.md

    ### Supported LLM Integrations

-Bag of words supports a wide range of LLM providers out of the box.
+Dyno supports a wide range of LLM providers out of the box.
 You can bring your own API key for any of the following:

 | Provider         | Supported Models / APIs         | Notes                                                                 |
 |------------------|---------------------------------|-----------------------------------------------------------------------|